mrocklin/thesis/theano.md

 \label{sec:theano}

-Modular components allow interchangability.
-This enables experimentation with alternative implementations of some of the components without rewriting the entire system.
+Modular components allow interchangeability.
+This principle enables experimentation with alternative implementations of some of the components without rewriting the entire system.
 Fine software granularity encourages evolution and avoids global rewrites.

 We demonstrate this virtue by swapping out our `computations` backend for BLAS/LAPACK routines with Theano, a Python package for array computing.
 Theano comes from the machine learning community.
 It was developed with different goals and so has a different set of strengths and weaknesses.
 It supports NDArrays, non-contiguous memory, and GPU operation but fails to make use of mathematical information like symmetry or positive-definiteness.
 It is also significantly more mature and its longevity extends beyond that of most research projects.
 In particular, it is the natural surrogate to the `computations` project, should it fail to persist.